-I am led to believe that originally Scottish Tablet was made with sugar and cream but as cream tends to burn when boiled over the year’s sweetened condensed milk was used as a cheaper and safer alternative.
+I am led to believe that originally Scottish Tablet was made with sugar and cream.
+But because cream tends to burn when boiled, over the year’s sweetened condensed milk was used as a cheaper and safer alternative in its place.

-My Mother-In-Laws recipe is easy to follow one only requiring 4 different ingredients, butter, milk, condensed milk and sugar, lots and lots and lots of sugar.
+My Mother-In-Laws recipe is easy to follow one only requiring 4 ingredients.
+Butter, milk, condensed milk and sugar.
+Lots and lots and lots of sugar.
 I should warn you this is one for those of you out there with a really, really sweet tooth!
 It’s not health food, this is a wonderfully sweet treat for special occasions and is great for parties.

-And all you need to make this is a large saucepan, a wooden spoon, a 10 x 8 inch lined tin and a little bit of time.
+And all you need to make this is a large saucepan, a wooden spoon, a 10 x 8 inch lined tin, and a little bit of time.
 You start off by melting the sugar, butter and milk together over a gentle heat and allowing it to simmer for 10 minutes.
 Making sure all of the sugar has dissolved, so you have a smooth light caramel coloured liquid in your pan.

-This confection has such a sweet almost toffee flavour and a small amount goes a long way, traditionally its served after dinner and trust me it goes wonderfully with a lovely cup of coffee.
-And it would be a lovely unusual treat to serve your guests after a dinner party after all after dinner mints are so last week!!!
+This confection has such a sweet almost toffee flavour and a small amount goes a long way, traditionally its served after dinner with coffee, and trust me it goes wonderfully with a lovely cup of coffee.
+And it would be a lovely unusual treat to serve your guests at a dinner party after all after dinner mints are so last week!!!

-- Dissolve the sugar, butter and milk in a large pan bring to the boil then simmer for 10 minutes.
+- Dissolve the sugar, butter and milk in a large pan bring it to the boil then gently simmering for 10 minutes.
 Stirring on occasion, checking if the sugar has fully dissolved.

 - Pour in the condensed milk and boil for around 20 minutes, until the mixture starts to thicken and turns a golden caramel colour.
 Stirring as needed to help keep the tablet from sticking to the pan or boiling over.

 - Once it’s thickened, take off the heat and beat till its thick and creamy.
 If you feel it needs to be a little thicker pop the pan back on the heat for a few more minutes then continue to beat it off the heat.

-- Pour the mixture in the tin and smooth it out and leave it for a few hours at room temperature to fully set.
+- Pour the mixture into the tin and smooth it out and leave it for a few hours at room temperature to fully set.

 - Once set cut into 1-inch squares and put them in a tin.

-- These should keep at room temperature in an airtight tin for up to 10 days.
+- Scottish table can be kept at room temperature in an airtight tin for up to 10 days.
 But it can also be kept in the fridge up to 2 weeks.